 4. Now connect your phone to the PC using a cable.

-Note: Make sure your device is unlocked and screen on throughout the process.
+Note: Make sure your device is unlocked and your screen on throughout the process.
 For this, you can set the screen off time for 10min or more.

 5. Then use the below command in the CMD window to initiate the debugging.